 1) Help us understand your organic operation.
 Describe or attach a summary description of your organic business or plans.
 Your full details will be on the complete Organic System Plan you submit.

 Description attached

-2) How frequently do you review your ent all your practices and procedures? nd ensure it accurately reflects
+2) How frequently do you review your entire Organic System Plan to verify it is effectively implemented, and ensure it accurately reflects all your practices and procedures?

-Per 7 CFR §205.201(a)(3), applicants response to this question.
+Per 7 CFR §205.201(a)(3), applicants shall provide CCOF with an adequate response to this question.

-☐ Annually ☐ Quarterly ☐ Month niy
+Annually Quarterly Monthly

-Other (describe):

 C. Contact Information

-1) Primary Contact Please designate one person in your of and in the National Organic Program Corganic System Plan, your operation's company.
-All communication will be Organic Integrity Database (OID).
-This activities, applicable organic standard person should be knowled geable of your operation, you
+1) Primary Contact

+Please designate one person in your operation to be CCOF's Primary Contact.
+This person will be listed in the CCOF online directory and in the National Organic Program Organic Integrity Database (OID).
+This person should be knowledgeable of your operation, your Organic System Plan, your operation's activities, applicable organic standards, and have the authority to act on behalf of the company.
+All communication will be sent to this contact.
-Name: Title:

-Phone: Email(s):
+Name: Title: Phone: Email(s):

-2) Additional Contacts Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
+2) Additional Contacts

+Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
 Check the CC box for contacts that should receive all communication along with the Primary contact listed above.
 Attach an additional list if necessary.
-CC:

-Name/Title Phone number Email 00. 🗆

-CC: □
+CC: 📋

 Name/Title Phone number Email

-CC: □
+CC: 🗌

 Name/Title Phone number Email

+CC: 🗌

+Name/Title Phone number Email

-D. Certification Program Informa ation
+D. Certification Program Information

 Which organic standards are you applying to be certified to?
-Check all that apply:

-For more information about CCOF certification programs, or to determine which program(s) you need, visit www.ccof.org/standards to review the CCOF Certification Services Program Manual or contact us by phone or email.
+Check all that apply: For more information about CCOF certification programs, or to determine which program(s) you need, visit www.ccof.org/standards to review the CCOF Certification Services Program Manual or contact us by phone or email.

+USDA National Organic Program (NOP) Compliance

 Base program for operations in the US or Mexico.
 Farm operations converting to organic production with intention to be certified under the NOP will be reviewed for transitional certification.

 Complete the Organic System Plan.

-☐ Canadian Organic Regime Compliance
+Canadian Organic Regime Compliance

 Base program for operations in Canada only.
 Complete the COR Organic System Plan.

-CCOF Global Market Access Pro Export verification for: graiii.
+CCOF Global Market Access Program:

+Export verification for:

-• Korea, Switzerland, and Taiwan; Mexethe GMA application. ico to Canada; Canada to t he US, the EU/UK, Japan,
+US to Canada, the EU/UK, Japan, Korea, Switzerland, and Taiwan; Mexico to Canada; Canada to the US, the EU/UK, Japan, Switzerland, and Taiwan.
+Complete the GMA application.

-☐ CCOF Mexico Compliance Progra
+CCOF Mexico Compliance Program

-Required for operations in Mexico; application. export verification for shipments to Me exico.
-Complete the Mexico Compliance Program
+Required for operations in Mexico; export verification for shipments to Mexico.
+Complete the Mexico Compliance Program application.

-2) Does this operation produce or handle
+Does this operation produce or handle:

-☐ Both organic and nonorganic produ ct(s) ີ່ Organic and transitional ເ oroduct(s)
+Both organic and nonorganic product(s) Organic product(s) only Organic and transitional product(s)